Citron Is Very Wrong On Exact Sciences

 Exact Sciences is currently losing money as it spends on advertising and its sales team.
 I expect the advertising expenses to decrease in 2018 and the sales force expansion to complete soon as well.

 Why do I expect ad spend to decrease in 2018?
 Simply, the tests ordered per doctor are increasing.
-With doctors now getting HEDIS and Stars points and compliance still a problem in general, there is a lot of incentive for the doctors to get patients compliant using this new test.
+With doctors now getting HEDIS and Stars points and compliance still a problem, in general, there is a lot of incentive for the doctors to get patients compliant using this new test.
 That will alleviate the need for as much direct to consumer advertising.

 As revenue increases and ad spend decreases, that will eventually send cash to the bottom line.
-Most analysts, including Cowen, Baird and Blair anticipate profitability for Exact Sciences in 2019 or 2020.
+Most analysts, including Cowen, Baird, and Blair anticipate profitability for Exact Sciences in 2019 or 2020.
 I think that is conservative and can see the possibility of profitability by Q3 2018 depending on ad spend and based on maintaining the 30% growth rate for a couple years.

 In addition, there is little reason to believe that reimbursement for Cologuard is about to change much with the new PAMA adjustment.
 PAMA is a way of periodically calculating Medicare reimbursements.